JohnKendrick/PDielec/Sphinx/software.rst

 Software components
 ===================

-There are two programs within the PDielec package.  *preader* is a command line program and *pdgui* a graphical interface to the features of the PDielec package.
+There are two programs within the PDielec package.  *preader* is a command line program, which allows the user to process and ectract information from QM/MM package output, and *pdgui* a graphical interface to the features of the PDielec library.

 PDGui